 The CSL Securities Dealing Policy prohibits employees from using price protection arrangements (e.g. hedging) in respect of CSL securities, or allowing them to be used.
 The Policy also provides that no CSL securities can be used in connection with a margin loan.
 Upon vesting of an award an employee may only deal in their CSL securities in accordance with the Policy.
 A breach of the Policy may result in disciplinary action.
-A copy of the Policy is available on the CSL Limited website at http://www.csl.com.au/about/governance.htm.
+A copy of the Policy is available on the CSL Limited website at CSL.com.